top of page

 Research & Results

-First, it was important to see what the full data logging experience was for the industry.
 I interview and observed Drilling Contractors in the field to see how they currently operate.
 I watched jobs sites from small to large in scale, each of them using a variety of equipment and techniques.
-A lot was learned about the persona and how they work.
 Here is some important finding that helped guide the design moving forward:

 1